 Herein, we provide the testing pipelines for VVC and GFVC, illustrating how to encoding a face sequence and measure the rate-distortion performance.
-As shown in Figure 5, coding is performed in YUV 420 domain to conform to Main 10 Profile, whereas distortion is measured in RGB 444 domain, since the test sequences are in RGB 444 format.
+As shown in Figure 5, coding is performed in YUV 420 domain to conform to Main 10 Profile, whereas distortion is measured in both RGB 444 domain and YUV 420 domain.